-In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles paragraph, the balance sheet referred to above, does not present fairly in accordance with accounting principles generally accepted in the United States of America the financial position of the Surrogate as of December 31, 2016 and 2015.
+In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles paragraph, the balance sheet referred to above, does not present fairly in accordance with accounting principles generally accepted in the United States of America the financial position of the office of the Surrogate as of December 31, 2017 and 2016.

-In our opinion, the balance sheet referred to above presents fairly, in all material respects, the financial position of the Office of the Surrogate as of December 31, 2016 and 2015, on the basis of the accounting practices prescribed or permitted by the Division to demonstrate compliance with the Division's regulatory basis of accounting and the budget laws of New Jersey, as described in Note 1.
+In our opinion, the balance sheet referred to above presents fairly, in all material respects, the financial position of the Office of the Surrogate as of December 31, 2017 and 2016, on the basis of the accounting practices prescribed or permitted by the Division to demonstrate compliance with the Division's regulatory basis of accounting and the budget laws of New Jersey, as described in Note 1.